Alicode2/mou-service-request-portal/README.md

 The test suite spins up an in-memory MongoDB instance automatically (via `mongodb-memory-server`) — no separate database is required to run tests.
-**Note:** the first run downloads a MongoDB binary, so it needs an internet connection the first time.

 ## 3. Advanced features implemented